- Florida Statistical Abstract Online

-The report released Tuesday reveals the state's consumer confidence index jumped to a five-year high of 79 -- up three points from a revised August reading of 76.
+The report released Tuesday reveals the state's Consumer Sentiment Index jumped to a five-year high of 79 -- up three points from a revised August reading of 76.

-The monthly consumer confidence numbers from UF’s survey research center at the Bureau of Economic and Business Research indicated that supporters of President Obama are more optimistic about the future, with backers of Republican presidential candidate Mitt Romney envisioning the economy sinking back into recession.
+The monthly Consumer Sentiment numbers from UF’s survey research center at the Bureau of Economic and Business Research indicated that supporters of President Obama are more optimistic about the future, with backers of Republican presidential candidate Mitt Romney envisioning the economy sinking back into recession.

-“October will be an interesting month for consumer confidence,” said Chris McCarty, the survey director for the center.
+“October will be an interesting month for Consumer Sentiment,” said Chris McCarty, the survey director for the center.

 “The presidential debate on October 3rd will focus on domestic policy and will almost certainly include a direct question about the fiscal cliff in January.
 Those Floridians who are still not aware of the potential effects of the looming cuts and tax increases will certainly know about them after that.”

 Gov. Rick Scott noted the report -- which showed Floridians had better perceptions of their finances than a year ago and expectations of an improved economy in both one and five years -- as a sign that efforts to cut regulations and reduce state spending has helped the improved outlook by Floridians.

 “While we still have more work to do, we see that our economy continues to improve,” Scott stated in a release.

 “Last week, we learned that 28,000 more Floridians found jobs in the private sector in August and are now able to provide for their families.
 The fact that Florida’s Consumer Sentiment is at a five-year high is more good news and evidence that our state is moving in the right direction.”

 Rick Scott: Florida Consumer Sentiment 'Moving in the Right Direction' - Sunshine State News - September 26, 2012